top of page

 IMG_5941_edited_edited_edited_edited.png

-We have developed a program that is simple and flexible that can be easily incorporated into a variety of settings across the country, in order to address the limited engagement with education and training and marginalisation that is being experienced by rural and remote youth.
+We have developed a program that is simple, flexible and easily incorporated into a variety of settings across the country.
+As a result, we are able to address the marginalisation and limited engagement with education and training experienced by Regional and Rural youth.
+Being a School-Based program, we can ensure students are supported by school staff and that no student falls through the cracks as the program is inclusive of all.

-Adult mentors are sourced externally to the local community, carefully screened, trained and supported by the association.
-We thoughtfully match each of our mentees to a mentor with similar hobbies or interests to foster a deeper and more meaningful connection.
-Students are given the opportunity to email their mentor throughout the school week, allowing them to discuss their life goals, challenges they may be going through or simply what they have been doing that week.
+Adult mentors are sourced externally to the local community.
+They are carefully screened, trained and supported by the association.
+We thoughtfully match each of our mentees to a mentor with similar hobbies or interests to foster a deep and meaningful connection.
+Students are given the opportunity to email their mentor throughout the school week, allowing them to share their goals, express challenges, and discuss recent happenings in their life.

 As the program is primarily electronic based and delivered via regular emails there is a greater amount of flexibility for both schools and mentors.
 Face-to-face events organised throughout the year are a fun way for students to socialise with their mentors and get to know them better.
 For our mentors, face-to-face activities are a great opportunity to interact with other mentors and to experience life in a country town.